Prodrivers/hangar-maven-bridge/README.md

 # minecraft-maven-bridge

-A bridge application that exposes PaperMC's Hangar as a Maven repository, so that plugins can be managed as dependencies using standard Java tools.
+A bridge application that exposes several Minecraft-related services as a Maven repository, so that plugins can be managed as dependencies using standard Java tools.

 ## Features